 - 1. The financial state of the student's parents. - 2.
-Records connected with an application to attend Santa Monica College if the application was denied? - 3.
+Records connected with an application to attend Santa Monica College (including any programs that have a selection process) if the application was denied. - 3.
 Those records which are excluded from the FERPA definition of education records.
 The records will be made available if required by Federal or State law.
-What are examples?